Multispectral Indices for Wildfire Management: Practical Case Studies

 Study II expands upon the findings of the first study by quantitatively evaluating the effectiveness of various multispectral indices in extracting vegetation, water bodies, and artificial structures from satellite imagery.
 For each region of interest, a terrain feature map was generated to serve as the ground truth, providing a reliable benchmark for comparison with the processed data.
 This methodology facilitates the extraction of concrete and statistically significant results, enabling a more objective and robust analysis.

 The analysis of multispectral index maps entails calculating the distribution of values within predefined thresholds for a specific extractable feature, using terrain feature maps as masks.
-The optimal threshold range is identified based on the value distribution of feature-coincident pixels, employing a Gaussian filter for smoothing.
-This optimal threshold is then applied to the original index map.
-Finally, the extracted information is compared pixel-by-pixel with the ground-truth terrain feature map, from which segmentation accuracy is computed according to its statistical definition.
+This optimal range was identified heuristically based on the value distribution of feature-coincident pixels, employing a Gaussian filter for smoothing, as highlighted in Equation~\ref{eq:gaussmoth}:

+where \( D \) denotes the original distribution of pixel values, \( \tilde{D} \) is the smoothed distribution obtained via a Gaussian filter with standard deviation \( \sigma = 1.0 \), \( m \) represents the index of the maximum value in \( \tilde{D} \), \( \epsilon \) denotes the minimum required relative increase (5\%) in the cumulative sum of the distribution to justify expanding the range, and \( R^* = (t_l, t_r) \) corresponds to the selected optimal threshold range in the domain of the original value axis \( T = \{t_1, \ldots, t_n\} \).